web11-ateves/aisuite/guides/google.md

 ### Set your project ID in an environment variable.

-Set the `VERTEX_PROJECT_ID` environment variable to the ID of your project.
+Set the `GOOGLE_PROJECT_ID` environment variable to the ID of your project.
 You can find the Project ID by visiting the project dashboard in the "Project Info" section toward the top of the page.

 ### Set your preferred region in an environment variable.

-Set the `VERTEX_REGION` environment variable to the ID of your project.
+Set the `GOOGLE_REGION` environment variable to the ID of your project.
 You can find the Project ID by visiting the project dashboard in the "Project Info" section toward the top of the page.

 ## Create a Service Account For API Access